 You need to ensure that your technical knowledge is up to speed before attending the course.
-We recommend 20-25 hours per month of technical review starting in March leading up to Capstone 1, once you have completed your modules.
-We will be sending out scenario flowcharts to you in early March to use as part of your technical review.
-We will also be posting a suggested technical review topics listing you can follow during that time frame.
+We recommend 20-25 hours per month of technical review leading up to Capstone 1 (or the start of the course if you are not taking Capstone 1), once you have completed your modules.
+Use the scenario flowcharts workbook, which will be mailed out to you in March, as a starting point for common technical areas to study.
 If you are looking for a technical resource for your studies, we recommend our CPA Competency Map Study Notes.

 We also suggest keeping your case writing skills sharp if you have finished your modules well in advance of Capstone 1, or if you are not familiar with case writing techniques.
 We recommend our Bridge Course to Capstone which provides you with a case approach session and six practice cases for use in the time prior to the course.

 When should I expect to receive more information?